Roman Kratochvíl

-Roman Kratochvíl (born 24 June 1974) is a Slovak professional footballer who plays for his hometown club Inter Bratislava.
-He has also played for the Turkish League teams Denizlispor and Konyaspor.
+Roman Kratochvíl (born 24 June 1974) is a Slovak former professional footballer who played for his hometown club Inter Bratislava, as well as Turkish League teams Denizlispor and Konyaspor.

 In September 2009, having failed to secure a new contract and suffering from a chronic groin injury he decided to end his professional career.

-Kratochvíl returned to football in 2010, when he joined his former team Inter Bratislava, then playing in the sixth tier of Slovak football.
-The team currently competes in III. liga Bratislava, the third tier in the Slovak football league system.
+He joined his former team Inter Bratislava in 2010 but did not make any further league appearances.

 International career

 Kratochvíl made his international debut for Slovakia on 3 March 1999 in a friendly game against Bulgaria.